Madoka Kaname

-In developing the character, writer Gen Urobuchi imagined the series' protagonist as being a girl with a "cheerful and idealistic" personality, in contrast to his usual writing style.
-Madoka was designed by Ume Aoki, who used the character Yuno from her manga Hidamari Sketch as an initial basis.
-Although her theme color was intended to be white, it was changed to pink.
+In developing the character, writer Gen Urobuchi imagined the series' protagonist would be a girl with a "cheerful and idealistic" personality, in contrast to his usual writing style.
+Madoka was designed by Ume Aoki, who used the character Yuno from her manga Hidamari Sketch as a base.
+Although her theme color was intended to be white, it later was changed to pink.
 Aoki also noted the difficulty of drawing Madoka due to her double ponytail hair.
-Madoka Kaname is voiced by Aoi Yūki in Japanese, and Christine Marie Cabanos in English.

 Madoka has ranked highly in various polls, placing second in the Best Female Category at the 1st Newtype Anime Awards in 2011, as well ranking seventh in a top 10 anime heroines poll conducted by NHK in 2013.
 Her character has been well received by fans and critics, with reviewers praising her character transformation and resonance with the series' other characters, particularly her relationship with Homura Akemi.

 Creation and development

 In the initial planning meeting of the Puella Magi Madoka Magica franchise, which began as a 2011 anime television series, writer Gen Urobuchi imagined that the heroine of the series would be a girl with a "cheerful and idealistic" personality.
 Madoka is an unusual character for Urobuchi's writing style, and fits more closely to character designer Ume Aoki's worldview.
 In order to incorporate a "foreign character that did not exist inside [himself]," Urobuchi wrote the initial script as if Yuno, the main character of Aoki's manga series Hidamari Sketch, was the protagonist.
 During this phase, Urobuchi even intended Kana Asumi to take on the voice acting role for Madoka.
 The personality of Madoka was specifically designed as an "Ume Aoki character", while other characters of the cast, such as Homura Akemi and Sayaka Miki, are more typical for Urobuchi's style.
-Urobuchi said that at the beginning, there was an idea to write the story as "Homura strives to save Madoka", therefore, he created the characteristics of Madoka and Homura as a contrast to each other.
+Urobuchi said that in the beginning, there was an idea to write the story as "Homura strives to save Madoka", therefore, he created the characteristics of Madoka and Homura as a contrast to each other.
 Madoka's birthday, October 3, was chosen as it was the file creation date of the series' initial project proposal.